 |Number of Errors in C4C (Delta)|

-Number of errors detected in SAP Cloud for Customer.
-The exceptions are retrieved from C4C via the central Exception Management in SAP Solution Manager.
+Number of errors detected in SAP Sales & Service Cloud.
+The exceptions are retrieved from SAP Sales & Service Cloud via the central Exception Management in SAP Solution Manager.

 |Number of Errors in C4C (Last 24h)|

-Number of errors detected in SAP Cloud for Customer within the last 24 hours.
-The exceptions are retrieved from C4C via the central Exception Management in SAP Solution Manager.
+Number of errors detected in SAP Sales & Service Cloud within the last 24 hours.
+The exceptions are retrieved from SAP Sales & Service Cloud via the central Exception Management in SAP Solution Manager.